pneff93/Kafka-R-Realtime-Prediction/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 This tutorial explains how a machine learning model is applied on real-time data.
-It predicts incoming data as well as it is retrained when the prediction results decrease.
+It predicts incoming data as well as the model is retrained when the prediction results decrease.
 It focuses on simplicity and can be seen as a baseline for similar projects.